importTahsinZaman/AgendaPro/README.md

 Installation instructions:

-Windows: Just donwload the windows installer from this repository
+Windows: Download windows installer from this repository

-Mac: Download the git repo, then run the macjpack.sh through terminal
+Mac: Download the git repo, then run macjpack.sh through terminal